The information on this website is subject to personal data protection rules, to copyright and to a disclaimer by the Single Resolution Board.

-The Single Resolution Board is committed to respecting privacy.
+The Single Resolution Board is committed to respecting privacy and protecting personal data.
 The protection of individuals with regard to the processing of personal data by the Single Resolution Board is based on Regulation (EC) No. 45/2001 of the European Parliament and of the Council of 18 December 2000 which determines the principles and obligations to be respected by the European institutions when they are processing personal data and on Council decision 644/2004 of 13 September 2004 which lays down further implementing rules concerning data protection as regards the Single Resolution Board.

 'Personal data' means any information allowing to identify a natural person..